-- 6.3.
+6.3.
 Development will provide stepbacks on all elevations facing public streets, not including laneways.
-The stepbacks: - 6.3.1. will be a minimum of three metres above the height of the streetwall or base building; - 6.3.2. will be free of any projections; and - 6.3.3. may be required to be greater than three metres to conserve the existing heritage resources or address a built form character on the street.
+Greater stepbacks may be required to conserve existing heritage resources or address a built form character on the on the street.
+The stepbacks will generally be free of any projections.